We started as the Oxford Association of Volunteers in Corrections in 1983. Our name was changed to Community Options for Justice (Oxford) in 1991.

 We provide non-residential, justice-based programs for youth and adults in Oxford County, with our main office located in Woodstock along with satellite offices in Ingersoll and Tillsonburg.

-We have long-standing contracts with Ministry of Children and Youth Services, Ministry of Community Safety and Correctional Services, and Ministry of the Attorney General.
+We have long-standing contracts with Ministry of Children, Community and Social Services, Ministry of Community Safety and Correctional Services, and Ministry of the Attorney General.

 Our Mission is to enable youth and adults who are in conflict with the law to take responsibility for their actions through community work, education and skill development, victim awareness, and lifestyle choices.